CrazyMadHacker/DataControl/README.md

 Where it all starts
 =====================
-You know those perky little terms and conditions and privacy policies they bother you with everytime you want to download an app or sign up for an app or website no one reads?
+You know those pesky little terms and conditions and privacy policies they bother you with everytime you want to download an app or sign up for an app or website no one reads?
 Well those are the start of what data is collected, how its used and what they can do with it.
 Companies love to have vague confusing terms so here are three sites that will help.

 https://www.tldrlegal.com/ - Software Licenses Explained in Plain English<BR>
 https://privacyspy.org/ - Grade and Monitor popular services<BR>
-https://tosdr.org/ - Grades based on protectin consutmer rights and data privacy<BR>
+https://tosdr.org/ - Grades based on protecting consumer rights and data privacy<BR>
 <DETAILS>
 <SUMMARY>There maybe be multiple policies for their different products but make sure it matches your expectations.</SUMMARY>

 * What type of information does the site collect?
      - Email might be collected when you sign up and address makes sense if you are having food delivered but is there a clear reason why camera, microphone and exact location and IP need to be collected?
 * How does it collect this information?
-     - Certain tracking technoloiges are a red flag, they will gather more data than is nesscary.
+     - Certain tracking technologies are a red flag, they will gather more data than is nesscary.
 * Who has access?
      - Data transfer to 3rd parties, advertising partners, affiliates are other companies getting access to your data.
-You want the policy to give you a specf8ic list of companies
+You want the policy to give you a specific list of companies
 * What are your optinos?
-     - Receveing ads even after opting out, no guarentee information can be deleted, governement access to user data are a few of the options that are actualky not options.
+     - Receiving ads even after opting out, no guarantee information can be deleted, governement access to user data are a few of the options that are actually not options.
 * Security Measures?
      - Basic encryption should be mentioned with protocols, shouldn't be vague like we secure your data 100%.
 * How long will it store?